NonaSuomy/nonasuomy.github.io/_posts/2018-10-12-PXE-pfSense-TFTP-NFS-Arch-Linux-Booting.md

 If something like this happens, check all paths and network connections something is amiss!

 Maybe the machine is on the wrong vlan or network interface or not plugged in, a share permission, typos, files in the wrong spot, etc, happens to the best of us... good luck.

+Feel free to umount anything we mounted to cleanup...